Table Of Contents_

 To determine the best fender flares, we considered the following core features: vehicle compatibility, hardware, ease of installation, materials, and design.
 Vehicle compatibility should be the first factor you use to narrow your search as picking the wrong fender flare kit may create fit issues as you install them.
 We also prioritized brands that offered complete installation kits with all the hardware you need.
 You’ll also want to look for sturdy materials such as polypropylene or steel for added durability.
 And fender flaps that allow for paint customization can help you create a design aesthetic that speaks to your personality.
+Read our best car accessories guide when you’re ready for more interior car upgrades.

 After considering all of the above we nominated the Smittybilt 76837 XRC Black Textured Fender Flare as our Top Pick.
 These modestly priced fender flares are ideal for Jeep owners and come with the complete installation kit and are also UV coated for improved durability.
 You’ll like that you can also customize the paint on them for a unique effect.
 Continue to read more about the rest of our top picks.